 Even if forest certification is a voluntary process, the costs for small forest holders can be prohibitive.
 Expanding collaborative group certificates, according to credible standards such as FSC, will be essential to expand certification and increase the availability of certified materials.

-In order to improve our traceability and monitoring capabilities, we are planning to invest in technological and innovative solutions, also leveraging on the engagement of our suppliers, to enhance the collection, analysis and validation of the traceability data that would serve the purpose of better managing inherent deforestation and/or conversion of other natural ecosystems risks laying in our supply chain.
+In order to improve our traceability and monitoring capabilities, we are investing in technological and innovative solutions, plus continuously exploring better geospatial monitoring systems that are available and internationally recognized.
+Aside from that, PMI is also leveraging on the engagement of our suppliers, to enhance the collection, analysis and validation of the traceability data that would serve the purpose of better managing inherent deforestation and/or conversion of other natural ecosystems risks laying in our supply chain.